andrew/ultimate-awesome/README.md

 - [awesome-make](https://github.com/adelarsq/awesome-make) - A list about Make resources 🛠.
 - [awesome-generative-books](https://github.com/cdr6934/awesome-generative-books) - A repository of generative art book resources .
 - [awesome-human-object-interaction](https://github.com/chinancheng/awesome-human-object-interaction) - Paper list of human object interaction (HOI).
-- [awesome-object-detection-datasets](https://github.com/codingonion/awesome-object-detection-datasets) - A collection of some awesome public object detection and recognition datasets.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [awesome-poi](https://github.com/egoist/awesome-poi) - A curated list of awesome Poi resources.